Miguel Paludo: 2010–2013 and 2021–present: NASCAR

 Paludo making a pit stop at Texas in 2012.

 Paludo began his NASCAR career in 2010, competing in the K&N Pro Series East in a car fielded by Hattori Racing Enterprises.
 He finished fifteenth in the series standings that year, with a best finish of fourth.
 He also made his debut in the Camping World Truck Series, competing for Germain Racing and Red Horse Racing in four races.
 He finished ninth in his first race in the series, at Bristol Motor Speedway, widely regarded as a difficult track for rookie drivers.

-In 2011, he ran full-time in the Camping World Truck Series for Red Horse Racing, with a best finish of third; he ended the season finishing seventeenth in the points standings and fourth in the series' Rookie-of-the-Year competition.
+In 2011, Paludo ran full-time in the Camping World Truck Series for Red Horse Racing, with a best finish of third; he ended the season finishing seventeenth in the points standings and fourth in the series' Rookie-of-the-Year competition.